Myanmar trapped in a vicious cycle of violence | DW | 02.07.2021

 Having failed to form a united front, the NUG announced the formation of a federal army, the PDF, on May 5.
 However, the PDF does not control any territory, nor does it have any heavy weapons.
 It is also completely unclear where the officers will come from and whether there is a functioning chain of command.

-Lucas Meyers, a political analyst at the US-based think tank Wilson Center, said that the military appears to have the upper hand.
+Lucas Meyers, a political analyst at the US-based think tank Wilson Center, said the military appeared to have the upper hand.
 "The prospects of opposition military victory against the Tatmadaw are slim under current circumstances."

-Nevertheless, he added, counterinsurgency campaigns "have been the Tatmadaw's stock in trade."
+Nevertheless, he said, counterinsurgency campaigns "have been the Tatmadaw's stock in trade."

-Meanwhile, Myanmar expert Andrew Selth warns against the opposition engaging in unrestrained violence.
+Meanwhile, Myanmar expert Andrew Selth warns against the opposition's engaging in unrestrained violence.
 "As such, it is a propaganda gift to the junta, particularly when innocent people are killed or injured," he said.

-"The use of these tactics also restricts the scope for foreign governments and international organizations to assist the opposition movement."
+"The use of these tactics also restricts the scope for foreign governments and international organizations to assist the opposition movement," he added.

 This article has been translated from German.